smeredith/smeredith.github.io/_drafts/replace-onenote-with-github.md

 ```
 pdfcrop --margins '0 0 144 10' input.pdf output.pdf # left bottom right top in 72nds of an inch
 ```
-I install it with `sudo apt install texlive-extra-utils`.
+I installed it with `sudo apt install texlive-extra-utils`.
 The package is huge.

 If I need even more space in your PDF for notes, I can use [BentoPDF](https://bentopdf.com/) to add blank pages anywhere in a PDF.